Themes and action steps

 Created a new position in Human Resources to address strategic hiring at Elon.

-Discussed ways to expand perspectives on the senior staff including an executive intern program and an Associate Provost for Inclusive Community position that sits on senior staff.
+Discussed ways to expand perspectives on the senior staff including an executive intern program and an Associate Provost for Inclusive Community position who is a member of the senior staff.

 8) Theme: Create long-term leadership for this agenda.